Fresh Content SEO Alternative: Preventing Decay Right from the Start

 Yes, even Wikipedia might be a better choice than the latest start-up that will get acquired and “sunset” soon or that will pivot or get out of business even sooner.

-Stop Linking out Altogether?
+Why Not Stop Linking out Altogether?

 There is also a hard core technique to prevent link rot for the foreseeable future.
 You can save and download a copy of each page you link out to using Amber and then link it locally it once the original goes defunct.